elotroalex/chiens/_texts/translation.md

 - in the hands of lint and fonio fields
 - sweet
 - we were there
-- and a virginity was bleeding that night
+- and a virginity bled that night
-- helmsman of the night with suns and rainbow
+- helmsman of the night populated with suns and with rainbow
-- helmsman of the sea and death
+- helmsman of the sea and of death
-- freedom oh my great bustle, the sticky legs of the new blood
+- freedom oh my great bustle the sticky legs of the new blood
-- your surprised and fascinated bird call
+- your scream of caught bird and of bundle of sticks
-- and sheep-goat at the bottom of the sea
+- and of mixed-race woman at the bottom of the sea
-- and sapwood and trial and the triumphant litchi
+- and of sapwood and of trial and of the triumphant litchi
-- and sacrilege
+- and of sacrilege
-- ramp, ramp
+- climb, climb
-- my tall daughter peopled with hair and fowl
+- my tall daughter peopled with hair and with fowl
-- and of chance and knowledge
+- and with chance and with knowledge
-- and inheritances and sources
+- and with inheritances and with sources
 - on the tip of your love, on the tip of your delays
 - on the tip of your hymns
 - of your lamps
 - on your tip of insects and roots
-- large spawning ramp drunk with mongrels and wild boars
+- climb grand spawn drunk with mongrels with mornings with wild boars
-- lanceolate butrops and fires
+- with lanceolate butrops and fires
-- the rout of scrofulous cases of poultice.
+- to defeat the scrofulous example of the poultices.

 ---